jeefies/smp/README.md

 also would help you to create a service so that you can use it without manusually run clash.
 > Help you run clash when every reboot.

+## Golang Environment Install
+**It's not stable**
+After you run the install file, you should edit your environment variables.
+add `export GOROOT="$HOME/.go"` and `export PATH="$PATH:$GOROOT/bin"` to `~/.bashrc`.

+## Wechat and QQ
+wechat see the deb file under wechat folder.
+QQ can download `.sh` install file from `https://im.qq.com/linuxqq/download.html`, [link here](https://im.qq.com/linuxqq/download.html)

+## Minecraft 1.12.2
+By using HMCL laucher, you can play it freely.
+But first, you should do something to make sure it can run.

 If you want to download python versions, use
 `git clone https://github.com/pyenv/pyenv.git ~/.pyenv`